Isha77agarwal/swo-redefined/docs/documentation/authentication.md

   - If no error is thrown, set session and redirect.
   - If error is thrown, then send the appropriate status code depending on the error.

-!> If you want to store something in the session while the user has logged in see [Sessions]()
+!> If you want to store something in the session while the user has logged in see [Sessions]().
+If you store something in the session be sure to remove it while logging out.

 #### Application Layer